Vitafeu/easy-mvc/docs/getting-started.md

 !!! failure
     If you see anything else, please check you've correctly followed the instructions, or search for any hints in the console output.

+You can now move on to the next section to learn how to use Easy MVC.